What you need to know about corporate income tax

 What falls under corporate income tax?

 You pay corporate income tax on the taxable profit of the legal person.
-That is the profit remaining after deducting losses you can offset.
+That is the profit remaining after deducting losses and expenses you can offset.
+Operating expenses you can deduct are, for example, labour costs, equipment, subscriptions, and depreciation.
+Sometimes you have additional deductions and losses from the past that you may offset (in Dutch).

-Do you have losses?
-Then you may deduct them (in Dutch).
-The profit you are ultimately left with is called the ‘taxable profit’.
+The profit you are left with is called the ‘taxable profit’.
 You pay corporate income tax on this.
 Corporate income tax is a fixed percentage of the taxable profit.
-Usually, an accountant or tax adviser calculates the profit for a private limited company (bv).

 Using deductions and allowances